GovTechSG/seed-documentation/onboard-device/windows.md

 3. Choose the appropriate method to register your Intune Device ID:

   3a.
-If you only have a **SE GSIB** device, submit a [support request](https://go.gov.sg/techpass-sr) to register your Intune Device ID and proceed to step 8 in this section.
+If you only have a **SE GSIB** device, submit a [support request](https://go.gov.sg/techpass-sr) to register your Intune Device ID and after two hours, check your inbox (organisational email address) to see if you have received the successfully onboarded email.
+Skip rest of the steps in this section.
+If you don't receive this email after two hours, submit an [incident request](https://go.gov.sg/techpass-sr).

   3b.
 If you have a **non-SE GSIB** device,log in to the [TechPass portal](https://portal.techpass.gov.sg/secure/account/profile).